dell/helm-charts/charts/csi-powerstore/samples/volumeattributesclass/README.md

 ## VolumeAttributesClass Overview

 VolumeAttributesClass is a Kubernetes feature that allows modifying volume attributes after volume creation.
-This feature is available in Kubernetes 1.29+.
+This feature is available in Kubernetes 1.29+ with feature gate enabled and 1.34+ automatically.

 ## Prerequisites

-- Kubernetes 1.29 or later
+- Kubernetes 1.29 or later (with feature gate enabled) or 1.34+ (automatically enabled)
 - CSI PowerStore driver with VAC support enabled
-- VolumeAttributesClass feature gate enabled in Kubernetes

 ## Sample Files

-### vac-qos-unlimited.yaml
+### vac-block.yaml
-Defines a VolumeAttributesClass with unlimited QoS settings for volumes.
+Defines a VolumeAttributesClass for block volumes.

-### vac-qos.yaml
+### vac-nfs.yaml
-Defines a VolumeAttributesClass with specific QoS settings:
+Defines a VolumeAttributesClass for file systems:
-- AccessPolicy: ReadOnly
-- Additional parameters for performance, protection, and application type

 ### pvc-with-vac.yaml
 Sample PersistentVolumeClaim that references a VolumeAttributesClass.